z3by/ahmadmostafa.com/_posts/build-better-search-in-vuepress-site.md

 ## Using a local search library

-I found a plenty of other third party providers, but I decided to build my own local search index, but thanks to [FlexSearch](https://github.com/nextapps-de/flexsearch) I did not need to re-invent the wheel, [FlexSearch](https://github.com/nextapps-de/flexsearch) define themselves as "Web's fastest and most memory-flexible full-text search library with zero dependencies.", I found that is true!
+I found plenty of other third-party providers, but I decided to build my own local search index, but thanks to [FlexSearch](https://github.com/nextapps-de/flexsearch) I did not need to re-invent the wheel, [FlexSearch](https://github.com/nextapps-de/flexsearch) define themselves as "Web's fastest and most memory-flexible full-text search library with zero dependencies.", I found that is true!

-here I will show you how I've built my custom search engine within few lines!
+here I will show you how I've built my custom search engine within a few lines!

 first I installed FlexSearch